ByteMe23/AppleSalesDataPipeline/README.md

-# Apple Data Analysis using PySpark
+# Apple Product Sales & Customer Insights using PySpark

 ## Project Overview
 This project implements an **end-to-end ETL (Extract, Transform, Load) pipeline** to analyze customer transactions related to Apple products using **Apache Spark** in the **Databricks** environment.